EaglerDevs/Eaglercraft-1.21.1/readme.md

 ### They are:-
 *Btplayzxgit*:- *My first eaglerbrother who fell prey to Mojang.
 AR*
 ###
-*FlamePvPCodes now known as Burvyn*:- *My second eaglerbrother who fell prey to Mojang.
+*FlamePvPCodes now known as Bwrn*:- *My second eaglerbrother who fell prey to Mojang.
 AR*
 ###
 *RaveTek*:- *My third eaglerbrother, the one who tried to bring us together again but fell prey to Mojang.
 AR*
 ###